mooxphp/moox-server/packages/backup-server-ui/README.md

 # Moox BackupServerUi

 Filament UI for Spatie Laravel Backup Server.
+Needs a license key for the paid package from https://spatie.be.

 ## Quick Installation